mposolda/keycloak-quickstarts/jakarta/jaxrs-resource-server/README.md

 Running tests
 --------------------

-Make sure Keycloak is [running](#starting-and-configuring-the-keycloak-server).
+Make sure RHBK is [running](#starting-and-configuring-the-keycloak-server).
+TODO: Replace with RHBK documentation

-You don't need Wildfly running because a temporary server is started during test execution.
+You don't need JBoss EAP running because a temporary server is started during test execution.

 1. Open a terminal and navigate to the root directory of this quickstart.